 Get my free pattern and cut files to Make Giant Paper Flowers

-If you make these giant paper flowers, please do send me a photo at [email protected] or tag me on social media with #jennifermaker.
+If you make these giant paper flowers, please share a photo in my amazing Cricut Facebook group or tag me on social media with #jennifermaker.